Miiroun/Archipelago-NewSuperMarioBrosWii/worlds/nsmbw/docs/en_NSMBW.md

   - None US2: Inventory powerups
   - EU1: Movement (dont turn on)
   - US1: Star and swim movement (add these to don't rando moves if you have movement rando on)
-- Don't go to the game menu with archipelago connected, this means don't use quick save in game: instead make save states.
 - On Linux you will need to give the client root access for it to properly access save states
 - Climb movement have issues, you can't leve vine without climb and through other ways can climb sometimes softlocks you.
 You solve this with the /kill command.
-- If you are connected to the game on the title screen then it will read of data in save slot 1 and might send all locations, be careful.
-Dont go to the main menu when you are connected to client.
 - The clock might not display modified time correctly, but is accurate.
 - Star item will somtimes display visually as active when not.
 This happens if it is not unlocked and you bring it from your inventory into a level.
 - Deathlink problems: